KeyboardKit/KeyboardKit/README.md

 }
 ```

-This will make `KeyboardSettings` sync data between the main app and its keyboard if an ``appGroupId`` is defined, register a KeyboardKit Pro license if a ``licenseKey`` is defined, and also set up dictation, deep links, etc.
+This will make `KeyboardSettings` sync data between the main app and its keyboard if an ``appGroupId`` is defined, register a KeyboardKit Pro license if a ``licenseKey`` is defined, set up dictation, deep links, etc.

 For more information, please see the [getting started guide][Getting-Started].

-## Supported Locales
+## Localization

 KeyboardKit supports [68 keyboard-specific locales][Localization]: